-The syndicate has formal controls in place to ensure that business is underwritten in a controlled environment by reference to both the annual business plan and in line with underwriting policy.
+The Syndicate has formal controls in place to ensure that business is underwritten in a controlled environment by reference to both the annual business plan and in line with underwriting policy.
 Preventative controls include underwriting authority limits which are agreed and signed off by the Active Underwriter, divisional and Group underwriting guidelines and benchmark ratings for all underwriting divisions.
 Detection controls include exception reports where authority limits are exceeded, expert review procedures, peer reviews and internal audit reviews.

-Syndicate 4444 is exposed to potentially significant losses arising from natural catastrophe events such as windstorm, earthquake or flood.
+Syndicate 4444 is exposed to potentially significant losses arising from natural catastrophe events such as windstorm, earthquake, flood or pandemic in addition to man-made perils.
 CMA quantifies catastrophe risk exposures using proprietary modelling software in conjunction with the principal underwriting systems to assess and model catastrophe exposures.
 The modelling tools are used in conjunction with CMA's knowledge of the business, historical loss information and geographic accumulations to monitor aggregation and to simulate catastrophe losses.
 The range of scenarios considered includes natural catastrophe, property, marine, liability and terrorism events.